 In May 1997, the Club was granted nonprofit status and formally organized as a 501(c)(3).
 The Club governance is controlled by the Board of Directors.
 The elected leadership positions include President, Vice-President, Treasurer, Secretary and immediate Past President, along with eight Directors appointed by the President.

 Monthly meetings are held March through October for the general membership and are always open to the public.
 Archived meeting minutes can be found here.
-Past issues of the official club newsletter can be found here.
+The current issue of the Creeper Trail Club’s newsletter can be found here.

 Over the last 28 years, our mission has evolved to include more complex maintenance and repair projects, often times working directly with our trail partners from the towns of Damascus and Abingdon and the US Forest Service (USFS) – and in most cases, we provide the necessary materials to complete these projects.
 We have also worked with families and friends to erect memorial benches along the trail.

 Annually, we organize a Trail Clean Up Day that is well-supported by Club members.
 Members clean the interpretive signage along the trail each year as well.
 Educating the general public about the history of the Creeper Trail and its unique geophysical and biological features through our speakers, on hikes and walks, at the Welcome Center and at our monthly meetings is an effort we believe helps to ensure the preservation of the trail for many generations to come.
 We also take an active role in enhancing the safety of the trail, most recently coordinating with Johnston Memorial Hospital to procure the donation of two defibrillators for locations on the trail.